 Rise to Power

 In the tumult following Hammurabi's death, different powers controlled the region and their gods were considered supreme.
-The Mitanni and the Hittites both held Ashur and Assyrian areas as a vassal state until they were defeated by king Adad Nirari I (1307-1275 BCE), who united the lands under the first semblance of an Assyrian empire.
-Assur is credited by the king as the god who granted him the victory, but no history of the god existed to glorify.
+The Mitanni and the Hittites both held Ashur and Assyrian areas as a vassal state until they were defeated by the Assyrian king Adad Nirari I (r.
+1307-1275 BCE), who united the lands under the first semblance of an empire.
+Assur is credited by the king as the god who granted him the victory, but no written history of the god existed to glorify.
 Scholar Jeremy Black comments on this:

 Eventually, with the growth of Assyria and the increase in cultural contacts with southern Mesopotamia, there was a tendency to assimilate Assur to certain of the major deities of the Sumerian and Babylonian pantheons.
 From about 1300 BCE we can trace some attempts to identify him with Sumerian Enlil.
 This probably represents an effort to cast him as the chief of the gods...Then, under Sargon II of Assyria (reigned 722-705 BCE), Assur tended to be identified with Anshar, the father of Anu (An) in the Babylonian Epic of Creation.
 The process thus represented Assur as a god of long-standing, present from the creation of the universe.
 (37-38)

 From the time of Adad Nirari I to the time of the Neo-Assyrian Empire of Sargon II, Assur continued to rise in prominence.
 In the Enuma Elish, Assur (under the name Anshar) replaced Marduk as the hero.
 Tiglath Pileser I (r.
 1115-1076 BCE) regularly invokes Assur as the god of the empire who empowers the army and leads them to victory and even credits Assur with the laws of the empire.
 Adad Nirari II (r.
 912-891 BCE) expanded the empire in every direction with Assur as his personal patron.